C-Monaghan/PhD-Resources/README.md

 - [Web of Science](https://www.webofscience.com/wos/woscc/basic-search): Web of Science is used to track, evaluate, and compare scientific research.
 - [Journal Suggester (Taylor & Francis)](https://authorservices.taylorandfrancis.com/publishing-your-research/choosing-a-journal/journal-suggester/): The suggester uses artificial intelligence to recommend journals based on the abstract of your paper.
 - [CRediT Author Statement](https://www.elsevier.com/researcher/author/policies-and-guidelines/credit-author-statement): CRediT offers authors the opportunity to share an accurate and detailed description of their diverse contributions to the published work.

+## Productivity

+- [Notion](https://www.notion.so/): Notion is an all in one productivity and note-taking web application.
+- [Obsidian](https://obsidian.md/): Obsidian is the private and flexible writing app that adapts to the way you think.

 ## Online Resources